rescrv/blue/macarunes/README.md

 That lets the final verifier accept the third-party proof without knowing the third party's internal policy, user database, or authentication protocol.

+Use `ThirdPartySecret::random` for production third-party caveats.
+If a protocol has to provide nonce material explicitly, use `Nonce::from_bytes`;
+nonce bytes are public, but they must be unique for a given macaroon signature.

 ```rust
 use macarunes::{Macaroon, Secret, ThirdPartySecret, Verifier};